 Depending on the best method adopted, taxpayers are required to establish comparative/benchmarked data to justify that the transactions are carried out at “market price”.
 The Thai Revenue Department has a strong preference for Thai comparable benchmarks, however, if none are available then foreign benchmarks, provided they are comparable, can be accepted.
 Transfer pricing documentation should be reviewed and updated yearly with comparable benchmarks updated every two years.

 Thailand currently has Transfer pricing reporting through the Declaration Statement on Page 8 of the Corporate income tax filing (PND 50).
-Draft transfer pricing law has been introduced where taxpayers will be required to submit further high-level transfer pricing information (the relationship between companies and the amount of related-party transactions) when they file their Corporate income tax.
+On September 27, 2018, the National Legislative Assembly passed the Revenue Code Amendment Act where taxpayers will be required to submit further high-level transfer pricing information (the relationship between related parties and the amount of related-party transactions through a disclosure form) when they file their Corporate income tax.
+The threshold for reporting is for companies with annual turnover in excess of THB 200M requiring full transfer pricing documentation to be prepared.
 Thai Revenue Officers may use this information to select audit targets based on risk.
 Failure to disclose will result in a penalty of up to 200,000 Baht.
 Note that this is the penalty for disclosure only, further penalties and interest are also applicable for any subsequent transfer pricing adjustments to “market price” made by Thai Revenue Officers.

-The new transfer pricing law will apply for accounting periods beginning on or after 1 January 2019, so that the first filing date for the transfer pricing disclosure form is 31 May 2020 (for the period 1 January – 31 December 2019).
+The new transfer pricing law will apply for accounting periods beginning on or after January 1, 2019.

 It is worth noting that the statutory limitation period for a tax officer to request for a related company to submit information and evidence of information of transfer pricing documentation is five years from the date of submission of transfer pricing disclosure form.
-Accordingly, taxpayers should ensure they are prepared for mandatory reporting and retrospective reviews which could go back as far as FY 2015.
 JNP Legal Thailand can assist taxpayers with their Transfer Pricing matters as follows: